MOSES * EGYPT * SPAETH

 3. Why should anyone invent a mythical figure, Moses, for these Jews of later times - and with this purely Egyptian name?

 4. According to many scholars, these Jews of later times in Israel mostly spoke Aramaic.
-Why then were the Books of Pentateuch written in ancient Hebrew which in daily use apparently was severely declining after 600 BC?
+Why then were the books of the Pentateuch written in ancient Hebrew which in daily use apparently was severely declining after 600 BC?

-5. How can the Bible of the Samaritans hold an almost identical text about Moses - written in even older writing than the Jewish Bible from Babylonian times ca. 400 BC - if the Jewish priests, who were often the competitors (even sometimes enemies) of the Samaritans, only "invented" the Bible in 400-200 BC?
+5. How can the Samaritans' Bible hold an almost identical text about Moses - written in even older writing than that of the Jewish Bible in the version from Babylonian times ca. 400 BC - if the Jewish priests, who were often the competitors (even sometimes enemies) of the Samaritans, only "invented" the Bible in 400-200 BC?
 Therefore, researchers have also had to claim that the Samaritan Bible is a very late construction.

 6. The idea about one (creating) god is documented in Egypt - around 1450 BC for instance (at the time of Moses) - and much earlier too, i.e. not invented by Jewish priests in 300 BC.

-7. In the Pentateuch the pact/treaty with Yahweh was formulated in a way just typical of treaties in 1400 BC of the Middle East, for instance also by the Hittites. - And:
+7. In the Pentateuch the pact/treaty with Yahweh was formulated in a way which was typical of treaties in 1400 BC of the Middle East, for instance also by the Hittites. - And:

 8. Censuses mentioned in the Pentateuch are based directly on the Egyptian pattern of the same period: both conditions unlikely to be created a thousand years later.

-- So, at a distance of several thousand years, it is thus claimed by some influential schools of research that they know more about the texts than the writers who once wrote them did.
+- So, at a distance of several thousand years, it is thus claimed by some influential schools of research that they know more about the texts than the writers who once wrote them. - It was this type of artificial historical picture that Freud was up against.

 Killing History

-And as for historical plausibility of the oldest parts of the Bible, i.e. the Pentateuch, biblical research has generally neglected the fact that these texts can give specific information about persons, times and sites - i.e. exactly as required for legal evidence in court - contrary to legends and folk-tales, where these factors are unclear.
-Researchers who, at an early stage, were on a better track are still rejected with the non-argument that "they are obsolete".
+As for historical plausibility of the oldest parts of the Bible, i.e. the Pentateuch, biblical research has generally neglected the fact that these texts can give specific information about individuals, times and sites - i.e. exactly as required for legal evidence in court - contrary to legends and folk-tales, where these factors are unclear.
+Researchers who at an early stage were on a better track, which for instance was in better agreement with archaeology, can still be seen rejected with the non-argument that "they are obsolete".

 All this has restrained the solution of the Moses enigma and became the main reason for the lack of concrete results.
 This was encouraged by the fact that new schools of history regarded ideas about prehistoric key personalities in the development of civilization to be the aforesaid obsolete hero worship.